rayfrankenstein/AITOW/README.md

 I work for a smaller dev team currently and I take a project and finish it A to Z. It is extremely satisfying to have complete individual ownership over a task and we've achieved greater development velocity than I ever thought possible.

 ---
+"I think you illustrated the point of the deadline well [when combining abstract notions of time like story points with hard sprint deadlines].
+How else were they going to get you to work 16 hours days?
+No way to make someone eat the cost of estimation error by pretending there is no error and making job performance and team esteem dependent on 'not failing the sprint'--seadan83, [The age of cargo cult Agile must end](https://news.ycombinator.com/item?id=34886374)

+---
 “I work with people who keep making lots of changes and have no real long term plans.
 They do Agile and only think a week ahead of things.
 If you want to ship a long term project you need to lay a lot of groundwork up front and stick to it.”--@RedQueenCoder, https://twitter.com/RedQueenCoder/status/991120881719144449

 ---